Platform for Real-time Impact and Situation Monitoring

-The Platform for Real-time Impact and Situation Monitoring (PRISM) is an open source climate risk monitoring platform that integrates geospatial data on climate-related hazards along with socioeconomic vulnerability in an interactive map interface.
-PRISM is a program managed by the World Food Programme (WFP).
+The Platform for Real-time Impact and Situation Monitoring (PRISM) is an open source climate risk monitoring platform managed by the World Food Programme (WFP).
+It has an interactive map interface which integrates geospatial data on climate-related hazards with socioeconomic vulnerability data.

 The software is recognized as a Digital Public Good (DPG) by the Digital Public Goods Alliance.

 History

 PRISM was first launched in Indonesia under the name VAMPIRE (Vulnerability Analysis Monitoring Platform for Impact of Regional Events) during the 2015-2016 El Niño storm cycle, which devastated agriculture production after unexpected prolonged drought.
 This project was the result of a collaboration between WFP and Pulse Lab Jakarta (PLJ), a joint initiative between the United Nations and the Government of Indonesia.
 The tool used data science to combine datasets on Indonesia's national socio-economic survey, WFP's household food security surveys, rainfall anomalies, and the Indonesian Vegetation Health Index into a visualized interface to automate analysis.
 Sri Lanka's government requested that a platform like VAMPIRE be developed for its Disaster Management Ministry to deal with drought and floods.

 In 2020, PRISM went through a significant technology overhaul that updated its warning systems for crisis management and disaster risk reduction.
 As of 2025, PRISM is actively used by the governments of Cambodia, Indonesia, Sri Lanka, and Mongolia to measure drought and abnormal weather impact on vulnerable populations.